-It’s the one thing you can’t avoid, when a campervan pulls in alongside that peaceful parking spot.
-Out come the owners, bearing a striking resemblance to Clark Griswold’s cousin Eddie, in National Lampoon’s Christmas Vacation!
-Yes, remember that scene with the RV and the contents of the toilet?.
-It’s the most annoying Motorhome neighbours ever!
+It’s the one thing you can’t avoid, it’s the most annoying Motorhome neighbours ever!
+When a campervan pulls in alongside that peaceful parking spot, out come the owners bearing a striking resemblance to Clark Griswold’s cousin Eddie in National Lampoon’s Christmas Vacation!
+Yes, remember that scene with the RV and the contents of the toilet?

-Sometimes, though, we can’t wait to get away from the small talk!
-Or even have to move the van completely, to find solace from the most annoying Motorhome neighbours or their habits.
+Sometimes though, we can’t wait to get away from the small talk!
+Even moving the van completely to find solace from the most annoying motorhome neighbours or their habits.

 Yes, I think you get our drift.
 You’ve been there, you know all too well what we’re talking about.
 So without further ado, here’s our pick of the most annoying motorhome neighbours.

 We don’t even have a TV!

 Heck I know, it’s extreme, we must be odd, slightly weird.
 Maybe we just like to meditate all day, whilst humming to ourselves in an eccentric sort of head clearing way!
 We’ll leave that one to the imagination!

 So, why do people think the sound of their TV should be heard loud and clear across the parking area?
 Through their doors, windows, vibrating over into our space.

 That’s after they’ve spent hours fiddling with the satellite receiver, resembling something from NASA HQ.
 Off they whizz, in and out, round the van, moving the lead, getting the spanner out.
 There whirls the dish, spinning out of control on the roof.

 Daytime, night, morning, there’s no escape.
 The most boring, dull TV shows, sport, soaps and films.
 It seems people will just watch any old garbage and they have no regards to sharing it with everyone around them!